Steve Vladeck: Early life and education

-Vladeck, the son of Fredda Wellin Vladeck and Bruce C. Vladeck (administrator of the Health Care Financing Administration from 1993 to 1997, now the Centers for Medicare and Medicaid Services), was born and raised in New York City before moving to Silver Spring, Maryland, with his family when his father became administrator of the Health Care Financing Administration in 1993.
+Vladeck, the son of Fredda Wellin Vladeck and Bruce C. Vladeck, was born and raised in New York City before moving to Silver Spring, Maryland, with his family when his father became administrator of the Health Care Financing Administration in 1993.
 He is the grandson of Judith Vladeck, a labor lawyer who won major sex and age discrimination cases, and the great-grandson of Baruch Charney Vladeck, a Socialist Party politician who served as the first majority leader of the New York City Council.
 Vladeck's uncle is Georgetown University Law Center professor and former director of the Bureau of Consumer Protection of the Federal Trade Commission David Vladeck.

 At age 11, Vladeck appeared on the children's game show Where in the World is Carmen Sandiego? as a contestant on the episode titled "Blarney Burglary" in 1992, where the character Vic the Slick steals the Blarney Stone.
 As a teenager, Vladeck was heavily involved with quiz bowl, basketball, and baseball at Montgomery Blair High School.

-After high school, Vladeck went to Amherst College, where he was active in the athletics department and double majored in history and mathematics.
-He graduated in 2001 with bachelor's degree, summa cum laude.
+After high school, Vladeck attended Amherst College, where he was active in the athletics department and double majored in history and mathematics.
+He graduated in 2001 with a bachelor's degree, summa cum laude.
 He then attended Yale Law School, where he was an executive editor of The Yale Law Journal and won the Harlan Fiske Stone Award for best oralist in the school's moot court competition.
 He graduated in 2004 with a Juris Doctor.